sundancezaf/tweetMap/README.md

 # tweetMap
-This is a GUI that takes a keywod and displays a map with markers of the locations of tweets containing that keyword.
+Allows the user to search tweets that match specific keyword and location.
+The program returns a map that contains markers for the locations of the tweets.
 To run script uncomment line 454 or the startGui() function.

 APIS used (therefore appropiate API credentials needed):